ying-teaching/python/intermezzo/turtle-graphics.md

 Unlike using built-in functions, you need to import a module to use it.
 Once you import the `turtle` module, you can use it in two programming patterns:

 - Procedure-oriented: all functions/operations are directly available in `turtle` module, you call the function as `turtle.operation(...)`.
 For example, `turtle.showturtle()` or `turtle.forward(100)`.
 Here the `turtle` is a module and the name after `.` is a function name.
-- Object-oriented: the `turtle` module actually has many objects.
+- Object-oriented: the `turtle` module has many classes.
+A class is a blueprint to create objects.
 Like the real world, there are many objects interact/collaborate with each other to perform functions.
   - An **object** has both data and methods.
 You use an object's methods to run operations, usually manipulate its data or perform some I/O operations.
   - Unlike the procedure-oriented way, you need to create an object from its class before you can use it.
-  - A **class** defines a template for objects that share the same properties (data) and operations.
+  - A **class** defines a blueprint for objects that share the same properties (data) and operations.
 For example, a `Student` class can have `student_id` and `major` properties and can have same set of operations such as `do_homework` and `take_test`.
 An object, also called an **instance** may have different instance data for `student_id` and `major`.
   - Use the dot notation `student.do_homework` to call an instance method.
 Here the `student` is an instance/object of the `Student` class and `do_homework` is its method.

 You can use either procedure-oriented or object-oriented in Python interactive intepreter or IDLE3.
-However, when writing code in VS Code, it is better to use object-oriented pattern because VS Code can show better help information for objects and methods.
+However, when writing code in VS Code, it is better to use object-oriented pattern because VS Code can show better help information for objects and their methods.

-## 2 The `Turtle` Class
+## 2 The `Turtle`/'Pen' Class

 The `turtle` module defines a `Turtle` class that has a canvas that you can draw pictures on it.
 It draws pictures as a turtle walking on earth.
 It has many methods that simulate operations a turtle can do such as go foward, turn right and etc.

 Because the `Turtle` class draws on a canvas, it also works like a pen.
 Actually the `Turtle` class has an aliase named `Pen`.
 It has operations such as open down, penup, fillcolor.

 ## 3 The `pen` Instance

+To avoid the confusing with `turtle` module name, we use `pen` as the variable name for a `Turtle` / `Pen` object.

 ### 3.1 Create an Instance